graphql-java-generator/graphql-maven-plugin-project/README.md

 This project is a maven plugin, which makes it easy to work in Java with graphQL in a schema first approach.

 TODO :
-- Client : personalize the endpoint
+- Client and Server : manage https
 - Serveur : personalize the port number
 - Renames DataFetcher to DataResolver, as it's the GraphQL official name